hikes-in-liverpool

 blog-images

-This hike is popular amongst walkers, cyclers, and runners alike with plenty of benches on the side to take rests and the views that surround the trail, making it among the easygoing hiking Trails in Liverpool.
+This hike is popular amongst walkers, cyclers, and runners alike, with plenty of benches on the side to take rests and the views that surround the trail, making it one of the easygoing hiking trails in Liverpool.

 • Difficulty Level: Easy